aakanksha-0210/delta-demo/README.md

 # delta-demo
-This is a demo for git &amp; github class.
+This is a demo for git &amp; github class..

 # Teacher
 Shradha Khapra